Baseline-JS/dynamodb/README.md

 `pnpm link <path-to-local-npm-package>`

-Might need to run `npm run build` in baseline-dynamodb root dir first.
+Might need to run `npm run build` in this root directory first.